a-rahimi/dataframe/README.md

 Hopefully the combination of tags and explicit dataframe types avoid these problems.

+# Tags and Indices

 This package borrows and modifies the notion of an index from SQL and Pandas.
-These indices are called "tags" here, and they are involved in every operation the package implements, including join, groupby, and indexing.
+These indices are called "tags" here, and they are involved in every operation including join, groupby, and indexing.
 In this package, a dataframe is a vector of values, and each of these values is tagged with another value:

 ```
 DataFrame = vector[pair[Tag, Value]]
 ```

-The entries in values can be any datatype, including plain datatypes like ints or floats, or user-defined data-types like structs or classes.
-These tags can also be of any type, as long as they support comparison with "<".
+The Value can be any datatype, including plain datatypes like ints or floats, and user-defined data-types like structs or classes.
+The tags can also be of any type, as long as they support comparison with "<".
 The entries in the dataframe are sorted in ascending order of their tags.
-These tags serve several purposes, including that of an index in traditional dataframes.
+The tags  serve several purposes, including that of an index in traditional dataframes.
 By default the entries are tagged by consecutive integers, so that the tags are just the row id of each value in the array (in this case the tags are implied and aren't actually stored).
 Joining two dataframes amounts to combining entries of the dataframes that have matching tags.
 The groupby operation reduces all entries of a dataframe that have the same tag value.
 Selecting entries of a dataframe happens by collecting all entries that have a given set of tag values.

 # Dataframe Operations